• Skip to main content

 Tips & Recipe Notes:

-• Peel and cut potatoes into even ½ inch slices.
-This ensures even cooking.
+• Peel and cut potatoes into even ½ inch slices to ensure even cooking.

-• Every so often during baking, use a spoon or basting brush to baste sweet potatoes in sugar mixture.
+• Use a spoon or basting brush to baste sweet potatoes in sugar mixture every so often during baking.
 This keeps the potatoes from drying out, and helps keep the sugar mixture from burning.

 • Once foil is removed, keep a close eye on the reducing liquid.
 At this stage, the sauce can become too thick or burn if left for too long.